starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 Life was an experience.
 Faith was the insistence of a truth that could never be touched or altered by experience.
 He had set stock all this time in his loneliness, his attachment to his memories of happiness, his days consumed in the library.
 Had the Saboteur arranged it so all these activities were precisely the opposite of what he should be doing, keeping him from steeling his heart in Jesus via the illusion and experience?
 Terror struck him, and in that moment his father walked into his room.

 Rather than push the paper away as he entered, he decided to crack a book and make it look like notes.
-The obvious act of one to hide the less obvious act of writing so no embarassing questions could be asked in this moment of panic.
+The obvious act of one to hide the less obvious act of writing so no embarrassing questions could be asked in this moment of panic.
 Now for the first time against an adversary to his story that could actually recognize his heretical purpose, he sought to draw his attention to a lesser crime.

 "So I guess you worked out I was in detention today," he muttered.
 It became clear it was an unnecessary slip but hoped the shock would distract his father from what he came up to talk about it.